Skip to content

 File Extensions

-Additionally, when the extension follows an .INCLUDE / .INC / .LIB chain and reads a file from disk, it automatically switches that file to HSPICE mode the moment you open it — so F12 navigation into included library files works immediately regardless of their extension.
+When the extension follows an .INCLUDE / .INC / .LIB chain and reads a file from disk, it automatically switches that file to HSPICE mode if its extension is not in the list — so F12 navigation into included files works immediately regardless of their extension.

 Known Limitations